What is traffic shaping?

 Network professionals use traffic shaping to optimize network performance by prioritizing certain traffic flows to ensure the traffic rate doesn't exceed the bandwidth limit.
 In addition to bandwidth, three major factors affect the quality of a network: latency, jitter and loss.

-Traffic shaping attempts to prevent delay, jitter and loss by controlling the burst size and using a leaky bucket algorithm to smooth the output rate over at least eight time intervals.
-If traffic is arriving at a rate lower than the configured rate, then it will be forwarded normally.
-If traffic arrives faster than the configured rate, then it will be delayed and held in a buffer until it can be sent without going over the limit.
+Traffic shaping attempts to prevent delay, jitter and loss by controlling the burst size and uses a leaky bucket algorithm to smooth the output rate over at least eight time intervals.
+If traffic arrives slower than the configured rate, it will forward normally.
+If traffic arrives faster than the configured rate, it will hold in a buffer until it can travel without going over the limit.

 What is traffic shaping used for?

-Traffic shaping is a quality of service (QoS) technique that is configured on network interfaces to allow higher-priority traffic to flow at optimal levels even when the link becomes overutilized.
-By creating a bandwidth limit for less critical packets, traffic shaping lessens the possibility that more important packets will be delayed or dropped as they leave the interface.
+Traffic shaping is a quality of service (QoS) technique configured on network interfaces to enable higher-priority traffic to flow at optimal levels even when links become overutilized.
+Traffic shaping creates a bandwidth limit for less critical packets and, in turn, lessens the possibility for more important packets to delay or drop as they leave the interface.

-- A large internet service provider (ISP) may shape traffic based on customer priority.
+- A large ISP may shape traffic based on customer priority.

 - An ISP may limit maximum bandwidth consumption for certain applications to reduce costs and create the capacity to take on additional subscribers.
-This practice can effectively limit a subscriber's "unlimited connection" and is often imposed without notification.
+This practice can limit a subscriber's unlimited connection, and ISPs often impose it without notice.